Deploy a new hub#

 At this point, you should have everything you need to deploy a hub that matches the requirements of the Community Representative.
 If however a specific feature has been requested that does not come out-of-the-box with

-daskhub, see Features available on the hubs for information on how to deploy it and the relevant config that should be added to the
+daskhub, see Enable specific hub features for information on how to deploy it and the relevant config that should be added to the

 Create a Pull Request with the new hub entry, and get a team member to review it.